-With each passing day we use more systems in our everyday lives, and memorising the complex passwords for each of those systems is a challenge many users face every day.
+Over time we continue to use more systems in our everyday lives, and memorising the complex passwords for each of those systems is a challenge.
 Single Sign On (SSO) may be the solution to this issue.
-Thanks to it, we are able to access different applications and services with a single identity, and adding and deleting users in our systems will be easier.
+Using it, we are able to access different applications and services with a single identity, and adding and deleting users in our systems will be easier.

 What is Single Sign On (SSO), and what does it do?

-Single Sign On, also known as SSO, allows users to have access to multiple applications by signing in using only one account to different systems and resources.
-SSO is most useful when there are various systems that can be accessed by using a single password, and we want to prevent repeated access to them each time the user is disconnected from the service.
+Single Sign On, also known as SSO, allows users to have access to multiple applications by signing in using only one existing account.
+SSO is most useful when there are multiple systems that can be accessed using a password, and we want to prevent repeated authentication to them each time the user is disconnected from a given service.
 This is highly convenient for users, since, by identifying themselves just once, it is possible to maintain a valid session for the rest of the applications which use SSO.

 SSO aims to simplify the user experience on the Internet by completely facilitating session sign-in tasks.